The Tragic Wounding of Ontario’s Mining Industry

 “After trying multiple times to get in touch with Mr. Chapais I finally decided to drop-in visit the plaintiff’s Band Office on November 25th, 2015 in the hopes that I might be able to speak with Chief Echum.
 I was told Chief Echum was unavailable and instead I had a meeting with the plaintiff’s affiant Sheri Taylor and Calvin Taylor.
 In that conversation I told them that I was having difficulty understanding the delay with our Exploration Permit and asked them if they would share with me any concerns they had with our proposed project.
 Calvin Taylor said that they did not have to specify the plaintiff’s reasons.
 They both said that they personally did not want to see any exploration work performed in the McBean Lake Area.
 Sheri Taylor said that the plaintiff had received nothing from the logging industry and she did not believe they would ever get anything from the mining industry either.
 Calvin Taylor said he would set up a meeting for the following week however he never followed through with his commitment.”
 (Italics added)

 Imagine!
 “We don’t have to tell you our reasons!”
+How very unkind to someone who for years had kindly reached out to them!
 How arrogant, disrespectful and inconsiderate!
 In fact, there were no “reasons” worthy of the meaning of the word to tell, otherwise they would have been told.

 Finally, in March of 2016 Quaternary was issued a three-year exploration permit.
 Ginoogaming did not raise any objection to it.